 Aquaflor Firenze: A Florentine Perfumery Carrying the Spirit of the Renaissance

-Tucked away among the streets of Santa Croce, in Florence, is a palazzo entrance that leads to a hall with rows of glittering glass bottles: this is how guests first experience Aquaflor Firenze, a traditional Florentine perfumery founded by Mauro Arena.
+Tucked away among the streets of Santa Croce, in Florence, is a palazzo entrance that leads to a hall with rows of glittering glass bottles: this is how guests first experience Aquaflor Firenze, a traditional Italian perfume brand founded by Mauro Arena.
 In today’s world, where most perfumeries are commercialized to meet market demands, Aquaflor Firenze remains traditional and true to the spirit of the Renaissance, a time in which craftsmen strove to perfect their art.

 But being true to tradition comes with a cost.